Seven popular cat breeds & their common health problems

 7. Exotic Shorthair

 The Exotic Shorthair came about from selective breeding of the American Shorthair and the Persian to develop a cat that was exactly like the Persian in every way other than its coat.
-The coat of the Exotic Shorthair is much easier to look after than the Persian, while still coming in a huge range of colours and patterns.

 This breed has the same gentle and affectionate personality as the Persian without being as energetic as other shorthaired breeds.
 The Exotic Shorthair is perfectly happy to be at home by itself.